PranavRPrasad/Stack-Overflow-like-Search-Engine/README.md

     + Password: dockerStrongPwd123 (You should use the same password that you used while setup)
     + Authentication Type: SQL Login
     + Trust Server Certificate: True
- 2. Clone this repository to local.
+ 2. Clone this repository into local or download ZIP.
  3. Open Visual Studio for Mac and Click on Open and navigate to the project file "StackOverflowLikeWeb.csproj" via the path StackOverflowLike/StackOverflowLikeWeb/StackOverflowLikeWeb.csproj (wherever you've stored the project in your local).
  4. In the menu bar, navigate to "Project", click on "Manage Nuget Packages..." and check if the following packages are installed:
     + Microsoft.EntityFrameworkCore.Sqlite 7.0.16